 - Antibacterial – helps fight off colds and flu.

-- Is a mild sedative – calms nerves and anxiety, relieves stress.
+- It is a mild sedative – calms nerves and anxiety, relieves stress.

-- It can be used to treat stomach problems, indigestion and acid reflux.
+- A remedy to treat stomach problems, indigestion and acid reflux.

 - Stimulates appetite.